kunesj/holo-subs-search/README.md

     - 2 minutes with `Systran/faster-whisper-tiny`

 - Search transcribed audio
     ```bash
     python3.11 -m holo_subs_search --search "solo live" --search-subtitle-filter source:eq:whisper
     ```

-## Downloaded Data
+## Processed Data

-If you don't want to spend many hours/days downloading everything, then data for some channels can be found in following repos.
-Use `--storage PATH` to search data in downloaded repo.
+If you don't want to spend many hours/days downloading and processing everything, then data for some channels can be found in following repos:

 - https://github.com/kunesj/holo-subs-search-data

+Use `--storage PATH` to search data in the downloaded repo.

 ## Development